onyx-and-iris/voicemeeter-api-ruby/README.md

 ```
 As you see, the same applies to macrobutton and vban instream/outstream methods.

+## Multiple Parameters
-Set many strip/bus parameters at once by passing set_multi a hash, for example:
+Set many strip/bus/vban/button parameters at once by passing set_multi a hash,
+for example:
 ```ruby
 require 'routines'
 vmr = Remote.new